 Alternating between Comic Relief and Sports Relief, this year our Pupil Council set a challenge for classes across the school to design their own fun red noses that they would like to see.

 A huge number of interesting, whacky and weird suggestions were created – some as drawings, some as 3D designs.
-The winning eight entries were announced at a special Comic Relief assembly in front of the whole school.The charity benefited from the non-uniform day fundraiser to the tune of £400.
+The winning eight entries were announced at a special Comic Relief assembly in front of the whole school.The charity benefited from the non-uniform day and Cake Sale fundraiser to the tune of £700.

 Upton Junior School